-I've met quite a bunch of interesting people while going around the Philippines – people I had become friends with, people I had learned lessons from, people who had left an impact in my life.
+I've met quite a bunch of interesting people while going around the Philippines – people I've become friends with, people I've learned lessons from, people who had left an impact in my life.
 But my favorite will always be my encounters with children while on the road.
 The fleeting moment when I see them in their most natural demeanor, the time I start engaging then on a small talk, the time they start romancing my camera, and finally the sad and quick goodbyes.
 From these short meet ups, they would usually leave behind profound and very heart-warming photos – the kind of travel photos that never fail to make me smile whenever I do a trip down memory lane.

 Here are some of my personal favorite raw and unedited photos.
 Go on, look, read, and smile (or weep) with me.